RoboConOxfordshire/sheep/docs/running-code-from-a-usb.md

 ![USB Stick](./images/usbstick.jpg)

 :::tip
-The brain only checks for the presence of USB sticks at boot, only plug and unplug USB sticks when the brain is off (front panel blue light off).
+The BrainBox only checks for the presence of USB sticks at boot, only plug and unplug USB sticks when the BrainBox is off (front panel blue light off).
 :::

 :::warning